How to Install and Setup WordPress on Linux

 'root'@'localhost' IDENTIFIED BY 'root_password '; FLUSH PRIVILEGES; EXIT;CREATE DATABASE database_name; GRANT ALL PRIVILEGES ON database_name.* TO

 This will create the database and set the required permissions for the root user.
+Check how to show mysql databases.
 The last command will exit the MySQL Shell.

 Install and configure PHP